y-crdt/yrb-actioncable/README.md

 end
 ```

-Create a client and bind to an editor (tiptap) instance:
+Create a client and bind to an instance of the [tiptap](https://tiptap.dev/)
+editor:

 ```typescript
 import {WebsocketProvider} from "@y-rb/actioncable";